sahil4129/Hello_Jenkins/README.md

 ## Hello_Jenkins <img align="right" src="img/liatrio.png">
 This simple exercise is designed to introduce you to Jenkins and continuous integration.
 This was originally written as an exercise for California State , Chico.
-I have since modified it to be a simple exercise for anyone to use.
+I have since modified it to be a simple se for anyone to u

 ### Overview
 1. Fork the repo.